codingMustache/codingMustache/README.md

 ## Joke of the Day

-I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
-It just goes from bad to worse.
+What do you call a bee that lives in America?
+A USB.

 ## Daily Trivia

-How many cores does the Intel i7-6950X have?
+How many Hz does the video standard PAL support?
- 1. 10
+ 1. 59
- 2. 4
+ 2. 60
- 3. 12
+ 3. 25
- 4. 8
+ 4. 50

 <details>
   <summary>Answer</summary>
-  10
+  50
 </details>